 Bias against bikers can devastate your case

 There is still a stigma attached to riding by many people.
 They may see motorcyclists as dangerous gang members, adrenaline junkies, “speed freaks” who act recklessly, or people who simply don’t care about their safety.
 Even the most conscientious bikers, those who obey speed limits, don’t take chances, never act impulsively on the road and who wear proper safety gear, can be the victims of conscious or unconscious bias following an accident.

 This bias can lead to delayed insurance payments, being unjustly assigned full or partial blame for the accident, “lowball” settlement offers that don’t even fully cover medical expenses, claim denials and other mistreatment.
 This is where an attorney’s help can be invaluable.
 Having someone on your side who understands these biases, and who can work to ensure that you are not discriminated against or treated badly simply because you choose to ride a motorcycle can be crucial to getting a fair settlement or verdict at trial.

-Without a trained professional guiding you, you could inadvertently take a settlement offer that doesn’t cover your property damage or medical expenses, sign away your rights to future claims even if your medical condition worsens, be unfairly blamed for the crash or see your claim denied altogether.
-If you or someone you love has been injured in a motorcycle accident in the Mahopac area of New York (or anywhere in Putnam County), contact experienced personal injury attorney Joseph J. Tock.
-Call his law office at 845-208-5995 or send an email to schedule a free initial consultation.
+Without a trained professional guiding you, you could inadvertently take a settlement offer that doesn’t cover your property damage or medical expenses, sign away your rights to future claims even if your medical condition worsens, be unfairly blamed for the crash, or see your claim denied altogether.